Harley-Davidson Nightster review | Old school charm, new school performance

 H-D-Nightster-Visordown-Review

-WITH the launch of the Sportster S, Harley-Davidson manager to flummox a generation of Harley-Davidson riders in one fail swoop.
-To those that wanted more modernity and style, they got it.
+WITH the launch of the Sportster S, Harley-Davidson managed to flummox a generation of Harley-Davidson riders in one fail swoop.
+To those who wanted more modernity and style, they got it.
 And for those that called for more performance, they got that too.
 By the bucket load.

 The thing is, neither camp was overly happy with the bike.
 Despite 90% of armchair critics never even swinging a leg over the thing – but that’s another story.